slimjack/IWC/README.md

 `unsubscribe` allows to unsubscribe from data change event. `handlerFn` and  `scope` must be the same as specified in subscription.

 ###SJ.localStorage
 As it is noted above **IWC** doesn't use localStorage directly - it is accessed via wrapper `SJ.localStorage`.
 This wrapper is intended to encapsulate some browser specific issues like event subscription, event data bugs.
-Also it provies some additional usefull functions.
+Also it provides some additional usefull functions.

 SJ.localStorage members:

 - `getItem, setItem, removeItem` - are the same as in original localStorage.
-- `forEach` - iterates through all items in localStorage.
+- `forEach` - iterates through all the items in localStorage.
 - `setVersion` - allows to clear obsolete items in localStorage.
 - `onChanged, onceChanged, unsubscribe` - subscription methods for storage change event.